Mental Health & Addiction Therapist. Professional Mindfulness Instructor.

-I specialize in evidence-based mindfulness interventions (MBI’s), research-based therapeutic lifestyle changes (TLC’s), and minimalism to help clients maintain a lifestyle of their choosing and to create new habitats within themselves.
+I specialize in mindfulness-based interventions (MBI’s), research-based therapeutic lifestyle changes (TLC’s), and minimalist philosophy to help clients maintain a lifestyle of their choosing and to create new habitats within themselves.

-As much as I appreciate my university education, years of clinical requirements for licensure, and various employment experiences within “the system” – I prefer to maintain footing outside of systematic protocols for mental and behavioral health in order to support people who need more than the status quo.
+As much as I appreciate my university education, years of clinical requirements for licensure, and various employment experiences within “the system” – I prefer to maintain footing outside of systematic protocols for mental and behavioral health to support people who want more than the status quo.

 Other specialized training includes; motivational interviewing, rational emotive behavior therapy (REBT), cognitive behavior therapy (CBT), dialectic behavior therapy (DBT), appreciative practice, work with Dr. David Mee-Lee, neurological science, acupuncture detoxification, mind-body medicine, personal nutrition, and organizational psychology.